simon-o-matic/ShimmieStack/README.md

 -   validation need to be added to processors at the stack level
 -   X testing of all mount points needs to be part of the stack for correctness
 -   X testing of event processors should also have first class testing ability
--   add more typing (remove ANY's) to enable better type checking at design time (will require more generics)
 -   testing - consider using the internal App rather than creating a fake one, which will change the admin tests to be more real too

 # How to use

-There is an example project here, but here is a basic over view of the files:
+There is an example project here, but here is a basic overview of the files:

 This is the `index.js` file where you would configure the stack and register your handlers.
 In this example its a song database: